 New to MLA?
 Hear some terms being tossed around that make no sense to you?
 Wonder what the heck an “IRP” is?
 (Hint: it's not something babies do.)
 Check out the MLA glossary and familiarize yourself with words you'll come to use regularly!

-Academy of Health Information Professionals: MLA's peer-reviewed professional development and career recognition program.
-Also known as "the Academy" or "AHIP".
+Academy of Health Information Professionals is MLA′s peer-reviewed professional development and career recognition program.
+Also known as “the academy” or “AHIP.”